Veterinary Ireland – Equine Division: Role, Education & Annual Equine Meeting

 What is the Equine Division of Veterinary Ireland?

-It is the dedicated body for Irish veterinarians who specialise in equine practice.
+The Equine Division is the dedicated body within Veterinary Ireland that represents veterinarians working in equine practice.

 When was Veterinary Ireland formed?

-Veterinary Ireland was created in 2001 through the merger of several veterinary organisations.
+Veterinary Ireland was established in 2001 through the merger of several veterinary organisations.